RunchenXu/RunchenXu.github.io/_pages/about.md

 # 📖 Educations

-- *2022.09 - Present*: M.S. student in the School of Computer Science and Engineering at UESTC.
+- *2022.09 - 2025.06*: M.S. student in the School of Computer Science and Engineering at UESTC.

 - *2018.09 - 2022.06:* B.S. student at UESTC.